tekd/ga-worksheet/GA-worksheet.md

 6. What does each digit of this Hexidecimal Color Code represent? #E78

- E represents ...
+ E represents ... the amount of redness.

- 7 represents ...
+ 7 represents ... the amount of greenness

- 8 represents ...
+ 8 represents ... the amount of blueness

-7. What is the Hex Color Code for true purple?  #
+7. What is the Hex Color Code for true purple?  #509

-8. _______________ is the programming language that allows websites to be interactive.
+8. Javascript is the programming language that allows websites to be interactive.

-9. This tag allows us to add JavaScript into any webpage? <          >
+9. This tag allows us to add JavaScript into any webpage? <script>

 10. What is an event?
+An event is an alert informing the user something.

 11. How does JavaScript use events?
+They listen to the specific events and when it runs, it fires off the event.

 **Activity** Copy all the text from your project so far into a new JS Bin workspace.
 From there you can change the site to an “About Me” website about yourself.
 To do this you will need to do the following: